Monoidal Properties of Franke's Exotic Equivalence: Preliminaries

-We will let $\cA$ be a graded ($\bbZ$-graded) abelian category, which means, that $\cA$ possesses a shift functor $[1]$ which is an equivalence of categories, and $[n]$ denotes the $n$-fold iteration of $[1]$.
+We will let $\cA$ be a graded ($\bbZ$-graded) abelian category, which means that $\cA$ possesses a shift functor $[1]$ which is an equivalence of categories, and $[n]$ denotes the $n$-fold iteration of $[1]$.
 The \emph{graded global homological dimension} of $\cA$, $\operatorname{gl.dim} \cA$, is the supremum of the projective dimensions of objects in $\cA$.
 An abelian category $\cA$ is called \emph{hereditary} if $\operatorname{gl.dim} \cA=1$.
-There are other descriptions of hereditary abelian categories but the one given above suits best for our purposes.
+There are other, equivalent descriptions of hereditary abelian categories but this one suits our purposes best.